 If you’d like to add anything else like fresh thyme or basil, you’re welcome to!

-Use an immersion blender to smooth the soup.
+Use an immersion blender to blend the mixture to a smooth soup.
 If you don’t have an immersion blender, this can be done in batches in a regular blender.
 Just be sure not to fill the blender too much and to place a towel over the lid before starting the big whirly machine.

 Add cream and additional seasoning to taste for this creamy tomato soup recipe.

-Serve with grilled cheese sandwiches because that’s really the only way.
+Serve with the best grilled cheese sandwich because that’s really the only way.

 Photos with my friend Jon Melendez.Print